simplesamlphp/simplesamlphp-module-webauthn/README.md

 validation if present).
 That is because Yubikeys do not support token binding and the corresponding functionality thus has no test case.

-This implementation does not distinguish between User Presence (user has proven to be near the authenticator) and User Verification (user has proven to be near the authenticator AND to have unlocked the authenticator with a personal asset such as PIN or fingerprint).
-Both variants are considered sufficient to authenticate successfully (§7.1 steps 11 and 12 are joined into one condition)
+Both User Present and User Verified variants are considered sufficient to authenticate successfully (§7.1 steps 11 and 12 are joined into one condition).
+The module logs into the credential database which of the two was used during registration time and does not allow downgrades during authentication time.

 The implementation requests ECDSA and RSA keys (algorithms -7, -257).